|Download Press Release PDF|

 Tractor and trailer manufacturers interested in scheduling pilot programs using LED SuperLamp technology may contact Optronics directly by calling (800) 364-5483 or by sending an email at http://optronicsinc.com/ContactUs.aspx.
 Optronics products are available in the U.S. and Canada through the company's extensive distribution network of more than 12,000 convenient distribution locations.
 Users can access individual Optronics distributor websites by simply clicking on their logo icons.
 For information on international sales and distribution of Optronics products, please contact Dorian Drake at +1 (914) 697-9800, or visit http://doriandrake.com.

 To access high-resolution product images of the four-inch round LED SuperLamp stop/tail/turn lamps, please visit:

 |- END -|

-As America's largest offshore vehicle lighting manufacturer, Optronics is a trustworthy, high-quality, widely available alternative to domestic lighting manufacturers and import houses.
+As the fastest-growing vehicle lighting manufacturer in the U.S., Optronics International attributes its success to delivering better value, better options and better lighting to its customers.
 Founded in 1972, Optronics International is a premier worldwide manufacturer and supplier of branded industrial and commercial vehicular safety lighting products.
-The company specializes in interior and exterior LED, incandescent and fluorescent lighting for the marine, RV, trailer, HD and transit vehicle markets.
+The company specializes in interior and exterior LED and incandescent lighting for the marine, RV, trailer, HD and transit vehicle markets.
 The Optronics product catalog is among the most extensive in the industry.
-Optronics is headquartered in Tulsa, Okla., with manufacturing facilities in Annan District, Tainan, Taiwan, and Muskogee, Okla., U.S.A.
-The company has distribution facilities in Goshen, Ind. and Ontario, Canada.
+Optronics is headquartered in Tulsa, Oklahoma and has an ISO/TS 16949:2009 certified manufacturing facility in Annan District, Tainan, Taiwan, with additional manufacturing capabilities in Muskogee, Oklahoma.
+The company has an ISO 9001:2008 certified distribution facility in Goshen, Indiana, as well as distribution through its location in Ontario, Canada.
 Learn more at www.optronicsinc.com.